Illuminating corners adds more dimension and takes away the boxy “square room” look

 If professionally installed new flooring is not in your budget, consider installing a “floating floor” to cover worn out linoleum or cracked tiles.
 (Floating floors are floor tiles that appear professionally installed, but are easily pieced together like a puzzle and lay on top of the old floor.)

 Touch-up a faded tar driveway with “black-top” rubberized paint and crack filler, for only about $20. for 5-gallons in Home Depot or similar store, and it looks brand new again!
+(Not recommended for Florida heat, but great for northern states)

 Remove any old-looking furniture, wallpaper, curtains or décor that might distract the buyer with thoughts of their grandparents.
 Since most home buyers are age 30 to 45, you want them to stay focused on how they will decorate, and be able to visualize their own young family in your rooms without any other thoughts diverting their attention.